 Frequently Asked Questions

-See the “Book Loans” section of the Library Service Advisory for Fall 2020 for the latest update.
+See the “Book Loans” section of the Library Service Advisory for Summer 2021 for the latest update.

 All current students, faculty, and staff of any CUNY college may borrow circulating materials from the Newman Library.